takoyaki1701/RAG-LLM/README.md

 # RAGLLM

 This project implement RAG technique to improve the performance of LLM.
 Retrieval-Augmented Generation (RAG) can help LLM avoid hallucication using provided documents.
+This is the 3rd version of this application
 ## Table of Contents

 - [Features](#features)